Myrtle Beach police, mayor say summer was ‘success’ but department needs more officers

-Both MBPD leaders and City leaders say 2021 was a successful summer, especially considering the amount of tourism the City saw.
+Both MBPD leaders and city leaders said 2021 was a successful summer, especially considering the amount of tourism the city saw.

 “There is a lot of noise and a lot of fake media outlets trying to paint a much different picture,” Mayor Brenda Bethune said.
 “The fact that we have record numbers of people and our violent crimes, our Part 1 crimes have been down double digits, four years in a row.
 For a season to be as busy as we’ve had and for there not to be any increases, that’s the story that needs to be told; because it is not fair to our police department out there working in the heat, working while they are short staffed, overtime, having these fake stories out there about what’s not happening in our community.”

-While MBPD and City leaders say Myrtle Beach is not following the national trend of a significant increase in major crimes, there is one offense Myrtle Beach officers reported this year than usual: vehicle thefts.
+While MBPD and city leaders said Myrtle Beach is not following the national trend of a significant increase in major crimes, there is one offense Myrtle Beach officers reported this year than usual — vehicle thefts.

 MBPD officers said their partnerships with other law enforcement agencies and use of technology like license plate and fingerprint readers as well as the City cameras helped them solve cases quickly.

 Pfc.
 Cody Kolb says he sees himself as a career officer in Myrtle Beach.
-He’s worked the nightshift on Ocean Boulevard for three summers but says going into this busy season felt different.
+He’s worked the nightshift on Ocean Boulevard for three summers but said going into this busy season felt different.

 “Due to our current staffing levels, there was a very different feeling coming into the start of the summer for me,” Kolb said.
 “I knew that we had a big challenge ahead and I needed to dig down deep to do more with less.
 The energy it took to get through this past year was exhausting.
 I’ve never felt more drained in my career and the grind it took to make this summer such a success is not sustainable at the officer-level moving forward.”